hcsalmi/brewery_finder/README.md

 Initially, I was planning on using Qt Designer, but after installing and researching it, I decided I would probably not have the time to learn a new tool and instead made changes directly to the `.qml` files.

 I wanted to have several pages/views in my app and researched the different ways to transition from one view to another.
-I first implemented a version using `StackView` but switched to `Loader` for simplicity, since `Loader` only loads the necessary components when required, working more efficiently in a small app like this.
+I first implemented a version using `StackView` but switched to `Loader` for simplicity, since it only loads the necessary components when required, working more efficiently in a small app like this.

-I decided to create a welcome page and a search page, with a possible addition of a map page if time permits.
+I decided to create a welcome page and a search page, with a possible addition of a map page, if time permits.

 ---